 - Compatible with most alarm types.

-- Using fibre, VDSL, 3G or ADSL for reporting means signals get to monitoring faster and depending on monitoring setup reporting that the system is working and connected multiple times a day.
+- Using fibre, VDSL, 3G, 4G, 5G or ADSL for reporting means signals get to monitoring faster and depending on monitoring setup, reporting that the system is working and connected multiple times a day.

 - Hard wired advantages:

-- Using a hard wired solution (fibre/VDSL/ADSL) will mean that you will most likely have the ability to have remote access to your system as well.
+- Using a hard wired solution (fibre/VDSL/ADSL) will mean that you will most likely have the ability to have remote access to your system.
 Fibre network is very reliable.

-- You could also get a Router that can backup via 3G or 4G to ensure you keep your network connection and therefore monitoring working.
+- You could also get a Router that can backup via 3G, 4G or 5G to ensure you keep your network connection and therefore monitoring working.

 - Sits in the back of your alarm panel.
 Does not require a phone line but will need to be connected to your internet connection.

-- With fibre, or IP monitoring, you will have two additional devices that you will need to provide power protection to via a UPS and if the Chorus router and your ISP routers are in two different places you will need two UPS devices.
+- With fibre, or IP monitoring you will have two additional devices that you will need to provide power protection to via a UPS.
+If the Spark router and your ISP routers are in two different places you will need two UPS devices.
 What do we mean by power protection?
 And why a UPS?
 Well it’s because your alarm signals are going through these devices to get to monitoring and if the power is off it will not work.

 - You also may have multiple devices connected to a router or switch where your alarm is connected which means there is a possibility it can be unplugged.

-- If you change your internet service provider (ISP), you will probably need to reconfigure the alarm connection if you are not careful about ensuring all LAN connections (addresses) stay the same.
+- If you change your internet service provider (ISP), you will need to reconfigure the alarm connection.